-- Marriage License Application (PDF): Applications also available at County Clerk's Office
+- Apply.
+Print off and fill out a Marriage License Application (PDF).
+Applications are also available in-person at County Clerk's Office.

-Residence.
-One applicant must be a Kent County resident or both non-Michigan residents being married in Kent County.
+- Residence.
+At least one applicant must be a Kent County resident OR both applicants may be non-Michigan residents getting married in Kent County.
 Proof of address required by showing valid driver's license or state ID.

 - License is good for 33 days from and including application date.